 The Croucher Foundation is a private endowment set up in 1979 and permanently domiciled in Hong Kong, with the objective of promoting excellence in the natural sciences, technology and medicine in Hong Kong.
 One of the Foundation’s regular funding initiatives is to provide financial support for promising young people in Hong Kong who are looking to pursue scientific research at postdoctoral and doctoral levels.

 The awards offered by the Croucher Foundation Limited are intended to enable applicants who are permanent residents of Hong Kong to devote themselves to a period of full-time study or research in natural sciences, medicine or technology in approved academic institutions in Hong Kong.

 These awards are intended for those engaged in full-time study leading to a PhD degree.
-Applicants must have obtained First Class Honours in their first degree.
+Applicants must have obtained First Class Honours or equivalent qualifications in their first degree.
 Otherwise they must obtain substantively a higher degree (e.g. MSc or MPhil degree) by September 2023 to become eligible (MPhil transfer to doctoral candidature is not considered as equivalent).
-Students in their final year of first degree may also apply, but any offer of award will be conditional on their obtaining First Class Honours upon their graduation by July 2022.
+Students in their final year of first degree may also apply, but any offer of award will be conditional on their obtaining First Class Honours or equivalent qualifications upon their graduation by July 2023.

 Research Studentship holders must be full-time students.